Most recent observation vs. forecasts

 We thank Hao Ye for feedback on documents and code, Heather Bradley for logistical support, John Abatzoglou for assistance with climate forecasts, and James Brown for establishing the Portal Project.

-We currently analyze and forecast rodent data at Portal using eleven models: AutoARIMA, ESSS, NaiveARIMA, nbGARCH, nbsGARCH, pevGARCH, Random Walk, Logistic, Logistic Covariates, Logistic Competition, Logistic Competition Covariates (WeecologyLab 2019).
-Each model has a function with its name (e.g., ESSS()) which is called from an associated R script in the models subdirectory with its name (e.g., ESSS.R)
+We currently analyze and forecast rodent data at Portal using fifteen models: AutoARIMA, Seasonal AutoARIMA, ESSS, NaiveARIMA, Seasonal NaiveARIMA, nbGARCH, nbsGARCH, pGARCH, psGARCH, pevGARCH, Random Walk, Logistic, Logistic Covariates, Logistic Competition, Logistic Competition Covariates (WeecologyLab 2019).

 AutoARIMA